When Your Child Has Vertigo

 Understanding the balance system

 The inner ear plays a key role in helping the body keep its balance.
-To do this, the inner ear senses head and body position, and motion.
-It also works with other parts of the body, such as the eyes.
-The body relies on the inner ear for balance signals.
-Signals sent to the brain from the inner ear, eyes, and other areas help the body stay balanced.
+The balance (vestibular) system is located in your inner ears.
+It senses head and body position and motion.
+It also works with other parts of the body, such as the eyes and sensors in the muscles and joints in the body.

 |